Texas shooter’s ex-wife: ‘Demons … hatred’ consumed him

 Brennaman recounted one instance when she got a speeding ticket and Kelley pulled a gun out of his holster, pointed it at her and asked, “Do you want to die?
 Do you want to die?’ ”

-“He just had a lot of demons or hatred inside of him,” she told the television show.
+“He just had a lot of demons or hatred inside of him,” she told the television show, according to a clip that aired Friday on “CBS Evening News.”
+The full interview is set to appear Monday on “Inside Edition.”

 Public records show that Kelley married Tessa Kelley in 2011 and they divorced in 2012.